argots/stencil/README.md

 There are no doubt other such minor changes needed.

-## Stencil recipes are markdown and Go templating.
+## Stencil recipes are markdown and Go templating

 Please see
 [golangci-lint](https://github.com/argots/stencil/blob/master/std/golangci-lint.md)